artemis-prime/chess-two-ways/README.md

 # Chess two ways
-## A demonstration of React, React Native, and Domain Driven Design (and chess)
+## A demonstration of React, React Native, and Domain Driven Design (...and chess)

-This is a yarn (classic) monorepo with three packages...
+This is a `yarn` monorepo with three packages...
 ```
-"workspaces": {
 "packages": [
   "just-the-chess",
   "apps/chess-web",
   "apps/chess-rn"
 ]
-}
 ```

 They are named and organized this way to further re-enforce the separation of concerns between the core domain (in `just-the-chess/`), and the two actual apps (in `chess-web` and in `chess-rn`)